archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  Integer id -- ID of the person agent

 	  [String] resolve (Optional) -- A list of references to resolve and embed in the response

 __Returns__